HomeReady-2-GoPortfolioRankingScreenerStockETFToolsCommunityHelp

 Please look into this.
 Although I only looked at 1 stock, you may need to correct the zero open prices to the last traded day’s open for all thinly traded stocks.

-Denny cool
+Denny :sunglasses:

 Denny / Marco